Itinerant filmmaker

-Beginning in the early days of silent films Itinerant filmmakers traveled across the US to make their movies on location with "home talent."
+Itinerant filmmakers traveled across the US to make their movies on location with "home talent" beginning in the early days of silent films.
 They capitalized on the public's desire to see themselves and/or their children in the movies.
 The filmmakers hoped to cash in on the vanity of politicians, high-society types and prominent businessmen and their families.
 They would pay a small fee to be in the movie and townspeople would pay to watch their neighbors in the film.
 It was also common for the local chamber of commerce to pay the production expenses and choose the backdrop and locations for filming.
 Many times it was promised that the film would be shown around the country, enticing the viewers to come and visit the places they saw.
 The film would then be returned to the Chamber after its run.
 They often filmed the same characters in the same story over and over, only changing the cast in each city.
 Sometimes the title would change leading people to think their particular film was unique.
 These itinerant films were popular in the silent era, but in some cases they were still operating into the 1970s.
 Several people made careers out of making itinerant films.